BriceCroix/Synthpathy/doc/specifications.md

 | Feat ID | Description                                                         | Status | Comment |
 |:-------:|:--------------------------------------------------------------------|:------:|:--------|
 |2.0      |Ability to pilot an external device for additional analog inputs
-|2.1      |Ability to pilot lots of LEDs with SIPO registers (such as 74AHC594)
+|2.1      |Ability to pilot an external device for additional digital IO
+|  2.1a   |More LEDs with SIPO registers (such as 74AHC594 or 595)
+|  2.1b   |More buttons with PISO registers (such as M74HC165)
+|  2.1c   |More IO with I2C GPIO expander (such as MCP23017)